ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 ## Skyrim in Minecraft

-I'm going to tap the
+I'm going to put a big

 > DISCLAIMER

-sign before we get started.
+sign here before we get started.
 Making Minecraft into a `.esm` reader is a daunting task.
 Even picking one facet of Skyrim to port over would take months to get running in Minecraft.
-But it's fun to imagine doing things, and so I'm going to pick a simple task for us to hypothetically tackle.
+But it's fun to imagine doing things, and so I'm going to pick a (relatively) simple task for us to tackle.

 Say, taking Skyrim's landscape and converting it into a world map for Minecraft.